streamr-dev/network/packages/dht/README.md

     url: "stun.l.google.com",
     port: 19302
   }],
   // A range of ports that the node will attempt to start a WebSocket server in.
 If you wish to use an exact port give equal values to min and max.
+If left unspecified the node will start without a server.
   websocketPortRange: {
     min: 30000,
     max: 30500